About Sergio

 Sergio Pistoi is a molecular biologist, journalist and writer.

 His journalistic credits include Scientific American, the New Scientist, The Lancet, Nature, the US National Public Radio (NPR) and many other international and Italian outlets.
-He is a member of the US National Association of Science Writers (NASW) and the Association of British Science Writers (ABSW).
+He is a member of the US National Association of Science Writers, the Association of British Science Writers (ABSW) and the Italian Journalists’ Board.
 He served on the Public Education Committee at the International Society for Stem Cell Research (ISSCR).

 Since 1998 he has worked a communication consultant for companies, research charities and academic institutions.
 He is the founder of Greedybrain, a boutique communication agency for science and technology.

-His latest book in English DNA NATION: How the Internet of Genes is Changing Your Life (Crux Publishing, 2019) was the first to address all aspect of consumer genomics and DNA social networks.
+In 2019 he published DNA NATION: How the Internet of Genes is Changing Your Life (Crux Publishing) the first popular science book to address all aspect of consumer genomics and DNA social networks.

-When he’s not underwater or travelling, Sergio lives in Tuscany, not far from Rome and Florence.
+When not underwater or traveling, Sergio can be found at his home in Tuscany, not far from Rome and Florence.

 Awards